 SimpleIou safe for Bob, you need to add him as a signatory.

-template Iou with issuer : Party owner : Party cash : Cash where signatory issuer, owner controller owner can Transfer : ContractId Iou with newOwner : Party do assertMsg "newOwner cannot be equal to owner." (owner /= newOwner) create this with owner = newOwner
+template Iou with issuer : Party owner : Party cash : Cash where signatory issuer, owner choice Transfer : ContractId Iou with newOwner : Party controller owner do assertMsg "newOwner cannot be equal to owner." (owner /= newOwner) create this with owner = newOwner

 There’s a new problem here: There is no way for Alice to issue or transfer this